Sv-Biophys/protein_structure_analysis/README.md

 ### 4. Secondary-structure reference

-`src/analysis/secondary_structure.py` stores the experimentally determined α-helical regions used for structural validation of the hydrophobicity analysis.
+`src/analysis/secondary_structure.py` stores the experimentally determined α-helical regions used as a reference in the hydrophobicity analysis.

 For PDB 1C3W, the experimentally defined helices are represented by the following residue ranges: